xdtlab/pydaten/README.md

 Daten is a P2P decentralized database platform based on blockchain technology.
 It removes the need for remote servers and centralized databases.
 Applications just need to define some schema and rules for their database and use the Daten network for storing data.
 This way, the only thing application developers should implement is a client side program that just connects to the Daten network.

-Through Daten, you can upload files, securely chat with your friends, participate in decentralized social networks, store webpages, transfer value and much more.
+Through Daten, you can upload files, securely chat with your friends, participate in decentralized social networks, store webpages, transfer value and etc.

 As an example, users can build a Twitter-like social network on top of Daten, without the need of a remote server, with everything, including the HTML pages, CSS styles, JS files and images uploaded on the blockchain itself.